You need to be logged in to save pages.

 Our community membership is open to all single parents in England and Wales and gives you access to local and online support, news and events.

-They might:
+They may:

 If you haven’t already, look carefully at your spending to see if you can cut costs elsewhere and check whether you can claim any benefits to boost your income.
 Organisations like MoneyHelper, Citizens Advice and StepChange can help you to look at your budget, work out your options and negotiate with your mortgage lender.
 Our page on dealing with debt also has advice, including how to apply for 60 days of ‘breathing space’ where your creditors can’t take action against you.